Skip to Content

 Burstall Pass is considered by many to be the best larch hike in Kananaskis Country.
 It’s one of the hardest larch hikes in this post, but you’ll be rewarded with a walk through and eventually above a large larch forest.

 The first 4.5km of the Burstall Pass trail is actually quite easy.
-Your hike starts with some excellent scenery, as you pass the Hogarth Lakes (one of our favorite easy Kananaskis snowshoe trails).
+Your hike starts with some excellent scenery, as you pass the Hogarth Lakes.
 Soon, the hiking trail enters a valley between Mount Burstall (2,760m) and Commonwealth Peak (2,774m),

 The trail climbs slowly and eventually passes a series of beautiful lakes created by Burstall Creek.
 The reflections of the surrounding Rocky Mountain peaks glimmering in the water are amazing.
 Don’t forget to look up as you’ll start getting glimpses of larch trees ahead.